mohamedhayibor/Rx-CycleJS-reviewNotes/README.md

 ```

 Not following the rule spoils the dynamic nature of observables, you would lose the reactive pattern
-and doesn't give you seperation of concerns.
+and would not give you seperation of concerns.

 Our goal is to declare the future value of the counter instead:
 ```